kewp/jack/README.md

 ## why

-i'm always frustrated that i cannot see the structure of my html pages at a glance. pure html is too cluttered, and frameworks have too many moving parts.
+i want to see the structure
+of my html pages at a glance. pure html is too cluttered and frameworks have too many moving parts.

 ## console usage